Read Philosophers or Philosophy with voice, context, and method in the same frame.

 Prompt 3: Provide 5 cases in which a philosopher introduced an incorrect idea that became so entrenched it took excessive time to introduce the correction.

-The central claim is this: The history of philosophy is replete with ideas that, while innovative and influential, were later deemed incorrect or overly simplistic by subsequent philosophers or advances in science.
+In plain terms: The history of philosophy is replete with ideas that, while innovative and influential, were later deemed incorrect or overly simplistic by subsequent philosophers or advances in science.

 Aristotle’s Geocentric Universe